NREL/EnergyPlus/doc/src/docs/EngineeringReference/03-SurfaceHeatBalance.md

 Three objects are used in the C and F factor calculations:

-n Construction:CfactorUndergroundWall
+* Construction:CfactorUndergroundWall

-n Construction:FfactorGroundFloor
+* Construction:FfactorGroundFloor

-n Site:GroundTemperature:FCfactorMethod
+* Site:GroundTemperature:FCfactorMethod

 Site:GroundTemperature:FCfactorMethod is used only by the underground walls or slabs-on-grade or underground floors defined with C-factor (Construction:CfactorUndergroundWall) and F-factor (Construction:FfactorGroundFloor) method for code compliance calculations where detailed construction layers are unknown.
 Only one such ground temperature object can be included.
 The monthly ground temperatures for this object are close to the monthly outside air temperatures delayed by three months.
 If user does not input this object in the IDF file, it will be defaulted to the 0.5m set of monthly ground temperatures from the weather file if they are available.